rodrigoaqueiroz/formacao-blockchain-specialist/README.md

 Bitcoin wallet and transaction generator

-## Desafio 2 - Cryptocurrency on the Ethereum Network
+## Project 2 - Cryptocurrency on the Ethereum Network

 Creating my first cryptocurrency on the Ethereum network - Pattern ERC-20

-## Desafio 3 - NFT Pokemon
+## Project 3 - NFT Pokemon

 Using Solidity to develop my first NFT token in the ERC-721 pattern, simulating a game of battles between Pokemons.